 460-4.3.4.6.1 General: Submit procedures for heat-straightening for the Engineer's review prior to beginning the work.
-Describe in detail the distortion to be corrected and all details for preloading, heating, cooling, verifying final dimensions, and nondestructive testing.
+Describe in detail the distortion to be corrected and all details for preloading, heating, cooling, verifying final dimensions, and

-460-4.3.4.6.2 Cracking: As a minimum, visually examine all heat-straightened areas.
+460-4.3.4.6.2 Cracking: As a minimum, visually inspect-examine all heat-straightened areas.
 Notify the Engineer when suspected areas of cracking are found.
-Examine these areas by one or more of the following methods, as directed by the Engineer:
+Inspect Examine these areas by one or more of the following methods, as directed by the Engineer:

-- 1. Visual examination;

-- 2. Liquid penetrant examination
+- 1. Visual inspection examination; - 2.
+Liquid penetrant examination as described in nondestructive testing.

-- 3. Magnetic particle examination

-- 4. Ultrasonic examination

-- 5. Radiographic examination